AnandaSheva/AnandaSheva/README.md

 ## Hi there, I'm Sheva👋

 - 👀 I.m interested in UI / UX Design and Web Developer
-- 🌱 I’m currently learning HTML, CSS, Javascript, and Python
+- 🌱 I’m currently learning Python, Java, HTML, CSS, and Javascript
 - 👯 I’m looking to collaborate as UI Design
 - 💬 Ask me about anything
 - 📫 How to reach me : <a href="https://www.instagram.com/shevaananda_/" target="_blank">Instagram</a> or <a href="https://wa.me/6285709567374" target="_blank">Whatsapp</a>